Jeong Do-sang

-Life
+Biography

-Jeong Do-sang was born on January 3, 1960 in Macheon-myeon, Hamyang-gun, Gyeongsanngnam-do, South Korea.
+Jeong Do-sang was born on January 3, 1960 in Macheon-myeon, Hamyang County, South Gyeongsang Province, South Korea.
 His father died when he was six.
 He moved to Seoul in 1971 and pursued studies while he worked various jobs such as a street peddler selling chewing gum, a newspaper boy, and taking on manual labor.
 He enrolled at the Department of German Language and Literature at Jeonbuk National University in 1981.

 Jeong was imprisoned for his role in the Protest Against the Construction of the Peace Dam in 1986.
 In 1987, while serving his sentence in Jeonju Prison, he decided to begin writing.
 When he was released from prison, he worked at apartment construction sites while writing.
 Jeong won the Chonnam National University’s May Literature Award for his short story Our Winter (우리들의 겨울).
 Afterwards, he actively pursued his career as a writer.

 In 2005, Jeong's fifteen-year-old son committed suicide.
 His son's suicide gave Jeong Do-sang great shock, and caused a literary change within him.
 These experiences were presumably deeply related to his later constant interest in the youth problem as well as his publication of young adult novels and children's books.